badlogic/paperbots/README.md

 ## Quest #3: Return to sender
 ** TODO image of quest grid **

 Hot on the heels of the new printer module, the engineers have added yet another module to the robot.
 This time, it's a scanner that can read a number from the cell in front of the robot.
 They want us to test the new module.

-For every cell with a number in it, we should scan the number, multiply it by `2` and subtract `1` from it, then print the result to the cell right above it.
-The robot should start at location `(0, 0)` and move to location `(4, 0)`.
+For every cell with a number in it, we should scan the number, multiply it by `2` and subtract `1` from it, then print the result to the cell it scanned the original number from.
+The robot should start at location `(0, 0)` facing to the right, and move to location `(4, 0)`.

 The engineering team has provided us with specification of a new function that they've added to the robot's function library.